Asia stocks dented by trade war, Brexit showdown paralyses pound

 The peso closed 0.88% stronger in official markets, but closed 0.79% weaker in the black market at 63.5 per dollar.

 Oil prices were also dented by concerns over the trade war.
-U.S. West Texas Intermediate (WTI) crude lost 0.31% to $54.93 per barrel.
-International benchmark Brent futures rose 0.15% to $58.75 per barrel.
+U.S. West Texas Intermediate (WTI) crude lost 0.47% to $54.84 per barrel.
+International benchmark Brent futures dipped 0.05% to $58.63 per barrel.